ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 Clang's `asm(...)`, MSVC's `#pragma`-based approach, and Oracle's `#pragma redefine_extname`[^oracle-pragma] are harder to standardize because each mechanism relies too heavily on the linker and the details of binary artefacts.
 Whereas the GCC-style attribute is tied to a front-end entity and, therefore, abstracts away binary changes as a means left to the implementation, Clang and MSVC's approaches are not tied to any entity that exists in the program in general.
 Export `#pragma`s and `asm(...)` attributes can be used to reference any symbol, by unchecked string, that can be resolved at any later stage of compilation (possibly during linking and code generation).
 There is no good way to standardize such behavior because there are no meaningful semantic constraints that can be placed on their designs that are enforceable within the boundaries of the Abstract Machine.

 Contrast this to GCC's attribute.
-It **requires** that a previous, in-language declaration exists.
-If that declaration does not exist, the program has a constraint violation:
+It **requires** that a previous, in-language definition exists.
+If that definition does not exist, the program has a constraint violation:

 ```cpp
 #if 0